ReactorboY/express-heroku-boilerplate/README.md

 Something to be added

 ## How To Use
-1. run this command where you want to add your app in your directory using git bash
+1. Run this command where you want to add your app in your directory using git bash
     ```

     git clone git@github.com:ReactorboY/express-heroku-boilerplate.git